jsonmaur/sass-system/README.md

 ### Screens

-Named screen size values which are used to generate responsive mixins and classes such as `.md\:bg-black`.
+Named screen size values which are used to generate responsive classes within media queries such as `.md\:bg-black`.

 > type: `map`
 > default: